canonical/irc-bridge-operator/docs/tutorial/deploy-irc-bridge.md

 ### Create the bridge admin user

-The user set in the `bridge_admins` should be created in Synapse and will be used for managing the bridge.
+The user set in the `bridge_admins` configuration should be created in Synapse and will be used for managing the bridge.

 ```